utarwyn/storybook-branch-switcher/README.md

 | repository | -                     | **(mandatory)** name of the Bitbucket repository to target |
 | url        | https://bitbucket.org | Bitbucket host to connect to                               |

+#### Authorization (optional)

-If the Bitbucket instance needs an authorization, you can pass the HTTP token to the Rest API in environment variable `BITBUCKET_TOKEN`.
+If the Bitbucket instance needs an authorization, you can use one of the following options with environment variables.

+- Basic login details : `BITBUCKET_USERNAME` and `BITBUCKET_PASSWORD`
+- Use an access token for HTTP Rest API: `BITBUCKET_TOKEN`

 ### Configuration file example